Systemic Sclerosis (Scleroderma)

-Patients with SSc who are full early or are losing weight without trying due to gut issues should consult with their doctor.
+Patients with systemic sclerosis who are full early or are losing weight without trying due to gut issues should consult with their doctor.
 Increasing calorie intake can help by eating frequent small meals or by possibly using supplements such as high protein or calorie drinks.

 Medications for Swollen and Inflamed Joints

 Swollen and inflamed joints may be treated with the same medications that are used for people with rheumatoid arthritis.
-These include NSAIDs, analgesics, prednisone, and disease-modifying anti-rheumatic drugs (DMARDs).
+These include non-steroidal anti-inflammatory drugs (NSAIDs), analgesics, prednisone, and disease-modifying anti-rheumatic drugs (DMARDs).

 Medications for Severe Cases with Organ Involvement (Immunosuppressants)